itsamishra/Boilerplates/README.md

-# Web-Scraping-Boilerplate
+# Boilerplates

-Template for web scraping in Python
+Boilerplate code for functionalities I frequently use